By Rob Benes

 - The International Culinary Center’s Tech’N Stuff blog has several posts on sous vide by Dave Arnold, director of culinary technology, The French Culinary Institute, which include temperature charts and photos (www.cookingissues.com/primers/sous-vide).

 This piece was first published in Sizzle: The American Culinary Federation quarterly for students of cooking, volume 11, number 4.
-View the full article: The Science of Controlled Cooking.
+View it and more issues of Sizzle here.

 Rob Benes, a Chicago-based journalist, has 11 years of experience writing about chefs, food, wine and spirits for trade, educational and consumer publications.